 We inquired of management whether agendas for meetings were posted at the meeting place at least 24 hours prior to the meeting.
-Management stated that agendas were posted and a copy is retained by the clerk.
+Management provided a copy of one of the December bills showing when and where the annual meeting would be held.